-8.4.
+10.4.
 Using GRUB to Set Up the Boot Process

-8.4.1.
+10.4.1.
 Introduction

-Configuring GRUB incorrectly can render your system inoperable without an alternate boot device such as a CD-ROM.
+Configuring GRUB incorrectly can render your system inoperable without an alternate boot device such as a CD-ROM or bootable USB drive.
 This section is not required to boot your LFS system.
 You may just want to modify your current boot loader, e.g. Grub-Legacy, GRUB2, or LILO.